Spring Hill Manufacturing: History

 In 2015, the plant announced that it would be reopening the entire plant's facilities, and would hire locally creating thousands of jobs for the surrounding area.
 General Motors looks to expand the plant's facilities and influence in the North American and Global Auto industries, and as of 2021, was the company's largest plant in North America.

 In January 2019, General Motors said it has invested $2 billion into the complex since 2010.
 In October 2020, GM announced that it was investing another $2 billion in the plant to build electric vehicles including the Cadillac Lyriq.
+In March 2024, production of the second generation Acura ZDX began at the facility.